Tuesday, November 20, 2012

 Tuesday 15/07/2008 go to IKEA and order an "Applad" off white kitchen and matching marble countertop at IKEA.
 It takes 5 hours and is exhausting.
 Not all parts are available.
 The staff in the kitchen department say that parts will be kept back on our behalf when they arrive.
 It costs about 13000 shekels for the kitchen 3000 for the countertop.
 It is slightly cheaper then the cheapest supplier I have been able to find and is the only supplier who can promises almost immediate delivery.

 Thursday 17/07/2008 IKEA deliver kitchen (in boxes). cost:350 shekels

 Thursday 24/07/2008 an IKEA sub-contractor comes and measures the kitchen.

 Friday 8/08/2008 the same IKEA sub-contractor comes and puts the kitchen together - except for missing parts and corrections.
-He gives us a pile of bits to return and list of missing parts to request.
+He gives us a pile of bits to return and list of missing parts to request, most of which are doors: the kitchen has no doors.
 The subcontractor costs 1600 shekels for two visits.
 The idea is that he puts up what he can on the first visit and then after we collect the missing parts he will do the remainder on a second visit.
 This is the first visit.